itcrab/base-html-bootstrap-template/README.md

-# Base HTML5 Bootstrap template
+# Base HTML5 Bootstrap template on steroids
-Starting from scratch template on steroids.

 ## How to using?
 * clone repo: `git clone https://github.com/itcrab/base-html-bootstrap-template.git`